Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

 By the time you’ve adjusted to the rhythm, found your favourite beach, and discovered that Cypriot evenings are made for families (restaurants fill at 8:30pm and nobody raises an eyebrow at a five year old eating souvlaki at 10pm), you’re packing.
 Two weeks lets the holiday breathe.
 It lets you have a slow day without guilt, revisit the beach that surprised you, and wander the harbour at Paphos after dark when the fishing boats are lit and nobody is in a hurry.

 For longer stays, monthly rental options open up a different price bracket.
-Properties costing 150 euros per night on weekly booking often drop to 2,500 to 3,500 euros for a full month.
-Remote working families have caught on, and our long stay bookings have tripled in three years.
+Properties costing 160 euros per night on weekly booking often drop to 2,800 to 4,000 euros for a full month.
+Remote working families have caught on, and our long stay bookings have quadrupled since 2021.
 Many of the families we work with return annually, booking the same villa before the previous trip ends.
-You can read what returning families say, and it tells you more than we ever could.